 This week started off with low effort put into my saltine’s job.
 I worked 15 out of the 20 hours I always aim for.
 I only lost 3 of my potential hours since the previous week I had put in 22 hours.
 But my subpar effort with my saltmines job was an example of the lack of discipline that carried into the week.

 On Wednesday I had set out to complete my article on the information I had learned from hanbot and begin a rough draft on An Outpost of Progress.
 I finished with only a rough draft of my hanbot advice article.
 I burnt time helping Richard get setup with irc.
-I am dubious about the benefit of that; he didn’t do quite a good job parsing messages he received in his conversation in #eulora. ((Richard seems to be a good hearted, interested individual, but I am dubious of whether he will put in the work he needs to to make any meaningful contribution.
-Perhaps he could do some loading screen or cover art for Eulora.))
-In any case, the work I did helping set him up on irc was avoidance behavior.
+I am dubious about the benefit of that; he didn’t do quite a good job parsing messages he received in his conversation in #eulora.4 In any case, the work I did helping set him up on irc was avoidance behavior.

 On Thursday I had to do more saltines work; I finished around 4pm.
 I did not seize the rest of the hours I had available in the day.
 I tired myself out with an evening surf session and then did ~nothing for the rest of the night.
 Five minutes of solid work can produce something.
 I may have been able to produce an acceptable article for An Outpost of Progress this week if I had taken advantage of that time window.